-Edgar McGregor, a 20-year-old climate change activist took it upon himself to pick up every sliver of litter in the popular hiking trail Eaton Canyon in the Angeles National Forest.
+We’ve all been on the trail and grimaced at the hordes of litter along the path.
+Well, instead of complaining about it, McGregor took it upon himself to pick up every sliver of waste on the popular hiking trail in the Angeles National Forest.

 “I have covered an enormous portion of my park checking the entire main trail, checking all the waterfalls, all the storm drains, everything … and for the first time in 589 days I can say with confidence that my park Eaton Canyon … is completely free of municipal waste,” he says in a video.